Repeat customers are the backbone of many businesses.

 - Promotional emails.

-Of course, you can include many more triggered emails and customize them according to your industry standard.
+Of course, you can include many more triggered emails and customize them according to your industry standards.

 If someone purchases something from you and continues buying from you after that initial purchase, they’re part of your recurring revenue stream.
 A regular revenue model is much more predictable than a one-time revenue business.
 You know what to expect from your customers and how much it costs to serve them.
 You can also plan for the future by investing in infrastructure and hiring employees.

 Online businesses can be less customer-centric because they don’t have physical stores and inventory costs like brick-and-mortar businesses.
-However, this can lower the quality of customer service and less customer loyalty.
+However, this can lower the quality of customer service and lead to less customer loyalty.

 Recurring revenue models are a great way to increase the value of your business by creating ongoing relationships with your repeat buyers.
 These relationships make it easier for you to retain their business and increase their lifetime value — which means more money in your pocket!